 Colorado Ranger horses are true working horses; agile, hardy and versatile.
 They also have one of the more unusual histories among American breeds, being partly the outcome of a meeting between a US president and a Sultan!
 Undoubtedly their interesting background is part of the appeal when equestrians buy a Colorado Ranger.
 These good-looking horses are relaxed and easy-going too, and the appaloosa coat colouring exhibited by members of the breed is an attractive feature when vendors advertise a Colorado Ranger.

 Colorado Ranger Horses are also known as Colorado Rangerbreds.
 The breed developed on the Colorado High Plains, where it gained its qualities of endurance and athleticism, two of the characteristics that sellers promote when they sell a Colorado Rangerbred.
 The horses stand a useful 14.2 hands (58 inches/147 cm) to 16 hands (64 inches/163 cm) high.
-This makes them a good choice as family mounts, and indeed they excel as horses for pleasure and trail riding.
-Their rideability is one of the main reasons people buy a Colorado Ranger; in the show ring, they often appear in western classes.
+This makes them a good choice as family mounts, and they excel as horses for pleasure and trail riding.
+Their rideability is one of the main reasons people buy a Colorado Ranger, and in the show ring, they often appear in Western classes.

 One of the most famous stallions in the history of the breed was Tony, a black-eared white horse, grandson of Leopard.
 Mike Ruby’s Max, a leopard-spotted stallion, was also influential as was his son Max#2.